Long story short: if you’d like a simple, passive approach to portfolio investing, I think you’d like StashAway.

 StashAway gets that balance right.

-If you’ve enjoyed reading, or wish to sign up with StashAway, you can use this link and we both get S$10,000 managed for free for six months.
+If you’ve enjoyed reading, or wish to give StashAway a try, you can use this link and we both get S$10,000 managed for free for six months.